 SELECT * FROM add_days(INTERVAL '3 day','2021-07-04'::date

-From the above output, we have added 3 days to date 2021-07-04 and changed to 2021-07-7 after adding 3 days.
+From the above output, we have added 3 days to the date 2021-07-04 and changed it to 2021-07-07 after adding 3 days.

 In the above code, In calling statement of the function named add_days, we can input different numbers to the first parameter and date to the second parameter like SELECT * FROM add_days(INTERVAL ‘5 day’,’2020-04-10′::date), this will add 4 days to date 2020-04-10, and after adding it will become 2020-04-15.

-- Postgresql create user with password
+- PostgreSQL create user with password

-- Postgresql create database
+- PostgreSQL create database

 - PostgreSQL list databases